omptl1/BuckeyeConnect/finalProject/README.md

 # if user doesn't enter the correct field in the sign up then they db rollback and prevent them from creating account
 # same as sign in if user doesn't enter correct field in the sign in they can't sign in.
+# make sure use admin@example.com for email and password to log in as admin